xph906/NetProphet/README.md

     More usage can be found via this link: https://github.com/square/okhttp/wiki/Recipes

-* Read response:

-  * Non-streaming approach: this approach is convenient, but all contents will be read into memory, so it’s ideal for data less than 1MB.
+* Read response in non-streaming approach: this approach is convenient, but all contents will be read into memory, so it’s ideal for data less than 1MB.

 ```
     Plaintext:
       String contents = response.body().string();